Jason0x55/ToldCalculator/docs/markdown/BUILD.md

 9. Select 'Import project from external model', select 'Gradle' and click next.
 10. Check 'Use auto-import' and 'Create directories for empty content roots automatically' and select finish.
 11. Select yes to overwrite the project file.
-12. Allow IntelliJ to load and import and download any necessary files.
+12. Allow IntelliJ to load and import/download any necessary files.

-* If you get an error that 'SDK location not found.
+* Note when you try to build if you get an error that 'SDK location not found.
 Define location with sdk.dir in the local.properties file or with an ANDROID_HOME environment variable'
 * Copy the ‘local.properties’ file from another android project to the root director of the ToldCalculator project.
 Close the project and reopen it and you should be able to run it.
+* You could also create a 'local.properties' file in the root of the ToldCalculator project and add the line without quotes 'sdk.dir=/path/to/android/sdk/' and change the path to your local android sdk.
 * If you still don't see a Run configuration - Select Run -> Edit configurations.
 Press the green plus sign on the left of the Run Configurations dialog and select Android app.
 Give the configuration a name.
 Then on the General tab select app under the Module dropdown list.
 Press ok and you should be able to run the app.
 [Back](../../README.md)